Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA

 - Tafann - Means The verb "bark"

-Famous Irish Surnames from History and The Arts That Make Good Male Dog Names
+Famous Irish Surnames From History and the Arts

 - Beckett - Novelist and playwright Samuel Beckett was born in Dublin, Ireland.
 He was the author of the play Waiting for Godot and was awarded the Nobel Peace Prize for Literature in 1969.

 - Bono - Born in Dublin, Ireland, the frontman of U2 was awarded Time Magazine's Person of the Year for his humanitarian efforts in 2005.

 - Cagney - James Cagney was an American actor, singer, and dancer.
 His career began in Vaudeville where he earned acclaim as a song-and-dance man.
 His early career in film typecast him as a gangster after roles in films like Public Enemy, where he famously ground a grapefruit in his moll's face.
-Staring as another great Irish American, George M. Cohan, Cagney made the leap back to singer and hoofer, earning an a Best Actor Academy Award for the portrayal.
+Staring as another great Irish American, George M. Cohan, Cagney made the leap back to singer and hoofer, earning a Best Actor Academy Award for the portrayal.

 - Geldof - Irish-born singer, songwriter and activist, Bob Geldof was the frontman of the Boomtown Rats and an organizer of Live Aid Concerts, which raised $48 million dollars.
 Additionally, he produced the single, Do They Know It's Christmas? which raised another $8 million for African famine victims.